ASP.NET Core 10 Built-In Metrics Governance for SaaS Teams in 2026

 What ASP.NET Core 10 Gives You Out of the Box

 ASP.NET Core 10’s metric surface is broad enough to support serious operational baselines, including server and framework-level signals.
 Combined with OpenTelemetry, teams can route telemetry to Prometheus/Grafana or managed observability backends.
+For the full wiring of traces, metrics, and logs end to end, see the OpenTelemetry in ASP.NET Core complete guide, and Microsoft's own metrics documentation is the authoritative reference for the built-in instruments.

 The real advantage is not just visibility; it is consistency.
 If product teams agree on common meters, naming, and tag constraints, incident response becomes faster and less subjective.